Provider Orientation Toolkit

 Provider Account Specialists

 Partners assigns a specific Provider Network Account Specialist to work with provider agencies and Licensed Independent Practitioners that have specialized resources and allocations assigned to their contract.
 All other provider types receive assistance from a team of Provider Network Account Specialists that are referred to as the Provider Network Contacts.

-If you know the name or your Provider Network Account Specialist, you can call them directly or by calling 877-864-1454 and use the dial by name directory.
+If you know the name of your Provider Network Account Specialist, you can call them directly or by calling 877-864-1454 and use the dial by name directory.

 Performance Measures and Outcomes Tools

 Partners is committed to developing performance measures to include in contracts.
 Measures and tools used will vary based on the type of provider and service.
-Outcomes tools include ACORN, NC TOPPS, CQL-POM and the CDC Healthy Days Measure and the Patient Health Questionnaire (PHQ9).
+Outcomes tools include ACORN, NC TOPPS, CQL-POM, the CDC Healthy Days Measure and the Patient Health Questionnaire (PHQ9).

-Values based systems are driven by data.
+Value-based systems are driven by data.
 Data reveals strengths and weaknesses in services, providing a foundation on which a provider can improve the effectiveness and efficiency of services.
-Contracts will begin to include specific performance measures, evidenced based practices and outcomes tools to be used to provide quality information to Partners.
+Contracts will begin to include specific performance measures, evidence-based practices and outcomes tools to be used to provide quality information to Partners.
 This information will be used to strengthen and increase the effectiveness and efficiency of the provider network.
-It can also be used to provide information from which members can augment their decision making for provider choice.
+It can also be used to provide information from which members can augment their decision-making for provider choice.
 For example, NC-TOPPS data is collected monthly.
 Partners has been sending NCTOPPS providers their individual score cards on a quarterly basis.
 This promotes awareness of Partners’ target goals for specific indicators.
-One indicator is methods (in person, telephonic) used in episode of completion.
+One indicator is methods (in person, telephonic) used in the episode of completion.

-Higher quality performance through use of evidenced based, data driven services will improve the lives and strengthen communities of our members.
+Higher quality performance through the use of evidence-based, data-driven services will improve the lives and strengthen the communities of our members.

 Annual Performance Review